monmaya/pyb-data-contracts/docs/en/articles/03-workflow-and-versioning.md

 Change in data structures is a constant in our systems.
 Needs evolve, models are refined, requirements transform.
 However, each modification to a data contract can have cascading repercussions throughout the information system.
 Version management thus becomes a balancing act between the necessity of evolution and maintaining stability.

-The approach to data contract versioning revolves around three fundamental principles.
-The first is predictability: all changes must be anticipated and communicated.
-The second is compatibility: modifications must, whenever possible, preserve the functioning of existing systems.
-The third is traceability: each evolution must be documented and justified.
+The approach to data contract versioning revolves around three fundamental principles:
+1. Predictability: all changes must be anticipated and communicated
+2. Compatibility: modifications must, whenever possible, preserve the functioning of existing systems
+3. Traceability: each evolution must be documented and justified

 ## The Dimensions of Change

 The typology of changes in a data contract can be analyzed along several dimensions:
-- The technical dimension concerns the very nature of modifications: additions, deletions, or modifications of fields.
+- The technical dimension concerns the very nature of modifications: additions, deletions, or modifications of fields
-- The functional dimension focuses on the business impact of changes.
+- The functional dimension focuses on the business impact of changes
-- The temporal dimension defines the rhythm and progressiveness of evolution.
+- The temporal dimension defines the rhythm and progressiveness of evolution

 ```mermaid
 sequenceDiagram